Ewert-Technologies/notarytool-kotlin/README.md

 A Kotlin wrapper/library for notarizing applications for macOS, using [Apple's Notary Web Service REST API](https://developer.apple.com/documentation/notaryapi).
-This library tries to follow the Notary API, as closely as possible, mapping methods to the Endpoints calls.
+This library tries to follow the Notary API, as closely as possible, mapping methods to the Endpoint calls.
 It also provides some convenience methods that groups several Endpoint calls together.

 ## Project status